 Domestic violence, murder, concealment of the body.

 AD had learning difficulties.
 He became enraged as his wife had determined to leave him and sell the house.
-He waited until she returned from work and then killed her by banging her head repeatedly on the bannister whilst strangling her with her own scarf.
+He waited until she returned from work and then killed her by banging her head repeatedly on the banister whilst strangling her with her own scarf.
 He placed her body in a suitcase which remained in the house when his teenage son returned from college.
 He took the suitcase and put it by a neighbour’s bin to be collected by the bin men the following morning.
 The body was discovered.
 In interview he denied causing the death.
-He eventually admitted the assault but said he acted in self defence.
+He eventually admitted the assault but said he acted in self-defence.
 Previous history of violence.
 Requirement to cross-examine the two sons of the family as to mother’s violence and the defendant’s account that both sons had been violent to him.
 Convicted.
-News articles – The Mirror and The Sun

 R v ML Nottingham Crown Court 2018